skybert/skybert-net/src/linux/fixing-a-broken-grub.md

-title: linux
+title: Fixing a broken GRUB
 date:    2013-01-09
 category: linux
+tags: macosx, linux, grub

 When upgrading my Mac OS X to Snow Leopard, OS X took the liberty of wiping out both my refit boot loader and may (chain) loader GRUB on the Linux partition.
 When booting Linux after the refit screen, I got a "Unknown file system" error.

 The remedy was to boot with a Linux live CD (I used <a